 For us today, because we know that the Great Tribulation which fell upon Jerusalem as Jesus promised actually happened, we should have great confidence that he does in fact have “all authority in heaven and on earth” and sends us with the promise of His presence to disciple the nations.
 How much greater should our urgency be to win the nations to Christ than those first disciples?
 Thus, apathy towards winning the nations and bringing every culture in submission to Christ is not warranted nor Christian.
 Let’s go fight the good fight of faith for the glory of God!

-In our final article in this series, we will finish up our examination of Matthew 24:1-44 with a consideration of a passage that many believe teaches a Secret Rapture of the Church.
+In our final article in this series, we will finish up our examination of Matthew 24:1-44 with a consideration of a passage that many believe teaches a sudden Rapture of the Church.

 Articles in this series: